jlherren/andeo-lunch/README.md

 # Yarn scripts

 - `yarn serve` will launch the server.
-- `yarn serve-watch` will launch the server and relaunch it every time a file changes, which is useful during development.
+- `yarn serve:watch` will launch the server and relaunch it every time a file changes, which is useful during development.
 - `yarn test` runs the tests
-- `yarn test-watch` runs the tests and re-runs them every time a file changes, useful during debugging.
+- `yarn test:watch` runs the tests and re-runs them every time a file changes, useful during debugging.
 - `yarn lint` will run eslint and output all errors
 - `yarn lint --fix` will fix all errors that eslint can fix by itself.